-This 14-day Guatemala Getaway offers you adventure within the best sites in the Heart of the Mayan world, while enjoying rest and relaxation in a comfortable accommodation.
+This 14-day Guatemala Getaway offers you adventure within the best sites in the Heart of the Mayan world while enjoying natural wonders such as volcanic lakes, natural pools, and hot springs.
 Join your friends or family as an expert guide leads you to the south of Guatemala to explore the architectural wonders of colonial Antigua and the cultural cradle of Quetzaltenango (Xela).

 You will relax along the shores of Lake Atitlan and swim in the turquoise water of Semuc Champey.
 Discover the Mayan world in the iconic Péten and make your way through the colorful streets and blue waters of Rio Dulce and Livingston.
 Guatemala’s incomparable cultural diversity and biodiversity will leave you with a new appreciation for this beautiful country.

-Head into the Western Highlands to enjoy gorgeous scenic views on the way to Quetzaltenango (Xela), also known as the Cultural Cradle of Central America.
-This city is home to a broad arts scene with excellent music, painting, singing and sculpture.
+Today, we will head into the Western Highlands to enjoy gorgeous scenic views on the way to Quetzaltenango (Xela), also known as the Cultural Cradle of Central America.
+This city is home to a broad art scene with excellent music, painting, singing, and sculpture.

-The city attracts large numbers of students seeking to learn Spanish and Latin dance styles, like Salsa, Bachata, Merengue and more.
-During the tour, you will visit the most important churches and colonial monuments in order to learn more about the history of the second largest city in Guatemala.
+The city attracts large numbers of students seeking to learn Spanish and Latin dance styles, like Salsa, Bachata, Merengue, and more.
+During the tour, you will visit the most important churches and colonial monuments to learn more about the history of the second-largest city in Guatemala.
+If you are interested in learning Latin dance, just let us know and we can arrange a workshop for you.

-Santiaguito Volcano is one of the most active volcanoes in Central America.
+Today we will hike to the lookout of Santiaguito Volcano.
+This volcano is one of the most active volcanoes in Central America.
 Take a hike to a safe lookout where you will be able to see the crater of the volcano.
 If you are lucky, you’ll get a chance to see some earth-shaking eruptions as well.

 In the afternoon, head up to Fuentes Georginas, volcanic hot springs.
 The ride up the mountain alone is worth the view, including spectacular views of Volcano Santa Maria and other mountains and the chance to stop at various lookouts along the way.

-Semuc Champey is a natural limestone bridge extending 500 meters above the Cahabón River.
+Today, we will explore the exceptional natural wonder of Semuc Champey, a natural limestone bridge extending 500 meters above the Cahabón River.
 In this humid subtropical forest, you will find 7 emerald swimming pools.
 The pools range from 1 to 3 meters deep and are fed by natural springs from the mountains.

 The Cahabón River passes underground at the entrance of Semuc Champey and resurfaces at the start of the hiking trail.
 This unique natural wonder shows you dozens of tropical shades ranging from pale emerald green to deep sapphire blue.